ELIXIR-IIB-training/site/pages/training_courses/2026-04-20-Python_School_Advanced_Module.md

   - "Public health and epidemiology" # topic_3305

 learning_outcomes:
-  - "Describe fundamental ML concepts and distinguish between main learning paradigms"
+  - "Describe the fundamental concepts of ML and distinguish between the main learning paradigms"
-  - "Illustrate the ML workflow phases, from data collection to model evaluation"
+  - "Illustrate the phases of the ML workflow, from data collection and pre-processing to model evaluation"
+  - "Explore the structure of a dataset and visualize its characteristics using plotting techniques"
+  - "Perform dataset pre-processing"
+  - "Apply dimensionality reduction techniques (PCA) and clustering"
   - "Implement ML algorithms in Python using standard libraries"
-  - "Apply dimensionality reduction (PCA) and hierarchical clustering techniques"
+  - "Evaluate model performance using metrics appropriate to the task"
+  - "Select the most suitable algorithm based on the specific problem"
+  - "Recognize and manage the main ML issues (overfitting, data leakage, class imbalance)"
-  - "Critically interpret model results and contextualize them within biological problems"
+  - "Critically interpret model results and contextualize them with respect to the biological problem of interest"

 target_audience:
   - "Research scientists and health professionals using genomic data"